-0382.10.05.35 Limitations
+0356.10.05.20 Limitations

-Although an applicant may own several residential properties either alone or in conjunction with others, only one shall be considered a home and, as such, may be treated as an excluded resource at any given point in time.
+Although an applicant may own residential properties either alone or in conjunction with others, only one shall be considered a home and, as such, may be treated as an excluded resource at any given point in time.
 Even in situations in which both spouses in the household are applicants, the value of only one home may be excluded.

-When the applicant and the applicant's spouse/dependent child make conflicting claims over which residential property is subject to the home exclusion, the following decision rules shall apply:
+When the applicant and the applicant's spouse/dependent child make conflicting claims over which residential property is subject to the home exclusion the following decision rules shall apply:

-- If the applicant and applicant's spouse live in separate residential properties in Rhode Island, in which they share equal ownership, the home exclusion applies to the residential property where the applicant(s) lived at the time the Department received the application.
+O If the applicant and applicant's spouse live in separate residential properties in Rhode Island, in which they share ownership, the home exclusion applies to the residential property where the applicant lived at the time the department received the application.

+O If each spouse lives in a separate residential property in Rhode Island, in which they share ownership, and both spouses apply for Medical Assistance, the home exclusion applies to the property where the spouse who applied first resides.
 If both applicants apply on the same day, the applicants must agree in writing which home is to be excluded.
-If no agreement can be reached, the home exclusion shall be applied to the residential property with the greatest value. - O If, at the time eligibility is redetermined, an applicant who is temporarily absent expresses an intent to return to a residential property other than the one excluded at the time the initial application was made, the residential property may only be excluded if it is located in Rhode Island and is the home- i.e. principal place of residence of the applicant's spouse or dependent child.
-However, the value of the residential property excluded at the time of initial application shall be treated as a countable resource.
+If no agreement can be reached, the home exclusion shall be applied to the residential property with the greatest value.

-0382.10.10 Legal Imped to Real Est Sale
+0356.10.10 Legal Imped to Real Est Sale

 Other persons, in addition to an applicant and spouse (if any), may share in ownership of property in which the individual, spouse, or child is not living.
 If so, the property is considered to be unavailable if the individual or couple is not legally free to dispose of the property because the other owner(s) will not consent to sell.
-Notwithstanding the above, the applicant/recipient must make every effort to sell their equity share of that real estate.

-An unavailable resource is not countable in the eliqibility determination.
+An unavailable resource is not countable in the eligibility determination.

-0382.10.10.05 Types of Ownership of Real Estate
+0356.10.10.05 Joint Ownership of Real Est